 Are you in the process of looking to update your profile and need a new headshot?
 Have you wandered “how do I prepare for a headshot”?
 I have collected some “top tips” on the subject which I hope will be helpful when trying to find out the answer.

-If you work is organising it for you, they will have circulated to all employees some guidance on what to do to prepare for the headshot.
+If your company is organising the headshots for you, the photographer will have circulated some guidance on how to prepare for the headshots.
 Why not read it and see what it says?
-Perhaps have a look at the photographer’s website and see what they have done before?
+Perhaps have a look at the photographer’s website and see their work.
 If you like a certain look, save it and show it to the phoptographer on the day of the shoot.

-You have chosen your photographer and are happy with their style and their existing work, make sure to contact them or ask them to contact you to have an initial phone conversation about the session and what you want to get out of it.
-Make sure you state what you want clearly and that the photographer understands your personality and whether a formal, or informal, casual or smart style is what best suits you.
+You have chosen your photographer and are happy with their style and their work.
+Make sure to have an initial phone conversation about the session and what you want to get out of it.
+Make your preferences clear in terms of style and colours and whether you are looking for a formal or informal style, or a personal branding type of setting which might be more suitable to you.

-Tip three – write down the date, location and how to get there
+3. Write down the date, location and directions to the studio

-Tip five – have your hair done, haircut or blow-dry, it will make a huge difference
+5. Have your hair done, it will make a difference

-Sleep is the best when it comes to looking good, feeling relaxed and having a calm, soothed skin.
-And your moisturiser and your usual healthy skincare routine.
-(I have some top tips on how to look after your skin in another blog here, if that is of interest)
+Sleep is the best when it comes to looking fresh and feeling relaxed.
+Do your usual skin care routine and have a couple of options for make-up ready to use on the day.
+I have some top tips on how to look after your skin in another blog here.

 Book a professional headshot today

-If you liked these photos and you would like to book a professional headshot for yourself and your staff please fill in the booking form below or email me at email@example.com
+If you like to book a professional headshot you can call me on 07934788100 or email me at email@example.com